Section 1 - The Church and Building Law

 The Act sets out the following principles of building control:

-• Facilitate the efficient use of energy and the use of renewal sources of energy in buildings
+- Facilitate the efficient use of energy and the use of renewable sources of energy in buildings

 There are other laws that could affect a building project.
-These include council bylaws, the Resource Management Act and the laws specifying that certain plumbing, gas and electrical work must be done by licenced, qualified professionals.
+These include council bylaws, the Resource Management Act, and laws mandating that certain plumbing, gas, and electrical work be done by licenced, qualified professionals.

 Building controls are important to ensure we live, worship and work in quality buildings that are safe, healthy and free of defects.